MicahIndigo/ashley-zeal-website/README.md

 #### Header Navbar

-Ashley Zeal's webpage will have a header that will be reponsive to device sizes.(see images below)
+Ashley Zeal's webpage will have a header that will be reponsive to device sizes (see images below).
+It will contain links to biography section, gallery section, discography section and contact section and will direct users to their desired section of the site onclick.

+#### Discography

+Ashley Zeal's webpage will have a discography section that will contain a spotify player so users can listen to music (see images below).
+The player will invite users to follow Ashley Zeal on spotify and provide users with a link to the song on spotify.
+I will also include links to other digital streaming platforms for users who don't possess a spotify account.

+#### Gallery